 - Please make an appointment to talk with a counselor to confirm which course is best for you.

-- Changes in English and Math requirements are happening starting in 2019 (see the video) that may give you NEW OPTIONS.
+- Changes in English and Math requirements are happening (see the video) that may give you NEW OPTIONS.

-- Even if you already have a plan, please contact counseling to make sure you are on the right path for you!
+- Even if you already have a plan, please contact Counseling in the One-Stop Office to make sure you are on the right path for you!

 - Call for an appointment: (530) 541-4660 x 211